DC, 3 states sue Google saying it invades users' privacy

 The company will defend itself and “set the record straight,” Castaneda said.

+Google says that in recent years it has made several improvements to make location data easy to manage and understand, and has minimized the amount of data stored.

-The lawsuit is the latest in a raft of legal salvos against the tech giant, whose search engine accounts for an estimated 90% of web searches worldwide.
+The lawsuits are the latest in a raft of legal salvos against the tech giant, whose search engine accounts for an estimated 90% of web searches worldwide.

 In December 2020, 10 states led by Texas filed a federal suit against Google accusing it of “anticompetitive conduct” in the online advertising industry, including a deal to manipulate sales with rival Facebook.